 Supporting children, youth and young adults impacted by a family member with Younger Onset Dementia or Acquired Brain Injury

-• The lives of young people are changed when impacted by a family member diagnosed with younger onset dementia (YOD) or acquired brain injury (ABI).
+- The life of a young person is changed by a parent’s diagnosis of younger onset dementia (YOD) or acquired brain injury (ABI).

-• This study partnered with families and professionals to understand the impact of parental injury and illness on dependent children and young adults aged up to 24 years.
+- This study partnered with families and professionals to understand the impact of parental injury and illness on dependent children and young adults.

 Currently, children and young people with an affected parent struggle with ad-hoc support and a lack of appropriate resources tailored to supporting their needs.